Farrer Park address: The Farrer Park addresses

 On the morning of 17 February 1942, some 45,000 Indian POWs who gathered at Farrer Park where addressed by in turns, first by a Col Hunt of the Malaya Command, who handed over the troops to Japanese command under Fujiwara.

 Fujiwara spoke to the troops in Japanese which was translated into English and then Hindustani.
 In his speech, Fujiwara is said to have told the troops of the Asian co-prosperity sphere under the leadership of Japan, of Japanese vision of an independent India and its importance to the co-prosperity sphere, and of the Japanese intentions to help raise a "liberation army" for the independence of India.
 He invited the troops seated at the park to join this army.
-Further, he told the troops, they were going to be treated not as PoWs, but as Friends and allies.
-Fujiwara ended his speech stating he is passing on their responsibilities and command to Mohan Singh.
+Further, he told the troops, they were going to be treated not as PoWs, but as friends and allies.
+Fujiwara ended his speech stating he was passing on their responsibilities and command to Mohan Singh.

 Mohan Singh's speech, in Hindustani, was short.
 He told the troops of forming the Indian National Army to fight for an independent India, and invited the troops to join it.
 As an Indian Jawan present at the time remembers, Mohan Singh's speech was powerful and touched a chord, and the troops responded with wild enthusiasm and excitement.

 The Japanese forces, eager to engage the co-operation of the troops and further lacking the man-power, did not have the men impounded.
 The supreme command of the INA was set up at Mount Pleasant suburbs in the Northern part of the City.
 The PoW headquarters, along with the largest PoW camp was set up at Neesoon under M. Z. Kiani.
 Other smaller PoW camps housing Indian troops were set up at Bidadari, Tyersall, Buller, Seletar and Kranji.
 To Lt.
 Col N.S Gill went the overall direction of PoW.